 Mistaking Love for Commitment

 To many Westerners, the statement “I love you” often stands for a long-term commitment.
 That is one reason why many American programs broach the hard choices people make and situations that arise when one partner says “I love you” and the other isn’t ready to say it yet.
 In fact, many sitcoms in the US have episodes based around this situation!

 This being said, when most American [women] hear the words “I love you,” they take this very seriously.
 Due to mistake number one, she believes the man will do anything and everything in his power to create a long term commitment which will sooner than later evolve into marriage.

-The problem is that in many Indian families, many may still believe love comes after marriage.
+It may be true that in many Indian families, many may still believe love comes after marriage.
 This is of course due to the arranged marriage which is prevalent among many segments of Indian society regardless of geography.
-Thinking of this from the point of view of the Indian’s relationship with you, keep in mind he may hold back physical and emotional forms of affection as well as verbal confirmations of love.
-This is not because he doesn’t love you.
-In fact, many Indian guys who really do love you will withhold this out of respect for you and wanting to reserve these special occasions for after tying the knot.
+Thinking of this from the point of view of the Indian’s relationship with you, keep in mind he or she may hold back physical and emotional forms of affection as well as verbal confirmations of love.
+This is not because he or she doesn’t love you.
+In fact, many Indian guys or girls who really do love you will withhold this out of respect for you and wanting to reserve these special occasions for after tying the knot.
 The problem here is that, in many Indian’s minds, they may not commit to any of these forms of affection until their parents have given the go-ahead.
-His relationship with you in this case, is not separate from his relationship with his family in that way.
-When his family accepts you; you are now family, so in his mind he is more willing to be open and available to you.
+His or her relationship with you in this case, is not separate from his or her relationship with his or her family in that way.
+When his or her family accepts you; you are now family, so in his mind he or she is more willing to be open and available to you.

 Giving Up Everything – Even Their Very Identity for “Love”